NieznanywInternetach/EventWriter/README.md

 You may find interesting my other project, written in C, for passing one of the minors (Structural Programming) in college: https://github.com/NieznanywInternetach/symulator_pomiarowy

-Just be aware the description and some of the content inside (comments and printed data) are in Polish.
+Just be aware the description and some of the content inside (comments and output data) are in Polish.